Caribbean Carnival Culture

 Photo by Dr Max Farrar

-After lunch, Tola Dalibri, discussed the importance of carnival heritage projects and Yvette Smalle and Dr. Erika Laredo (Lecturers in Health and Community Studies, Leeds Beckett University) examined carnival as a site of critical social pedagogy.
+After lunch, Tola Dalibri, discussed the importance of carnival heritage projects and Yvette Smalle and Dr. Erika Laredo (Lecturers in Health, Leeds Beckett University) examined carnival as a site of critical social pedagogy.
 Hughbon Condor shared his 40 years’ experience of designing and making carnival costumes for the Leeds West Indian carnival; and Rhian Kempadoo-Miller and Kathy Williams from RJC Dance, the Black-British Leeds-based led contemporary dance company, examined the centrality of long term sustainability in both of carnival partnerships and use of materials.

 Leeds West Indian Carnival: photo by Dr Max Farrar